 b.
 Degree requirements.
-A person who is eligible for admission to an Alternative Class A program shall have earned a bachelor's or higher degree from an accredited institution with an overall GPA of 2.50.
+A person who is eligible for admission to an Alternative Class A program shall have earned a bachelor's or higher degree from a U.S. DOE accredited institution with a minimum grade point average (GPA) an accredited institution with an overall GPA of 2.50.
 The institution must have been approved at the time the degree was conferred.
-Institutions may choose to have a higher GPA requirement.
-(Caution: CAEP cohort GPA requirements must still be met.)
+Institutions may choose to have a higher GPA requirement.- (Caution: CAEP cohort GPA requirements must still be met.)
 If the GPA is below a 2.50, the applicant may:

 i.
 Take four additional undergraduate courses in the teaching field post degree conferral and make no grade below a B; or ii.
 Earn the alternate score on the Alabama-prescribed Praxis subject-area test; or iii.
 Earn a master's degree with a minimum of a 3.0 GPA at the time of degree conferral; or iv.
-Earn no less than a B in the first four courses of the Alternative A program while conditionally admitted. (at least one of the courses must be in the teaching field.)
+Earn no less than a B in the first four courses of the Alternative A program while conditionally admitted.

+(at least one of the courses must be in the teaching field.)

-If the degree was earned from an accredited institution, at the discretion of the head of the EPP, the person may be unconditionally admitted to the program if:
+If the degree was earned from a non-U.S. DOE an accredited institution, at the discretion of the head of the EPP, the person may be unconditionally admitted to the program if: